 During the year, no company has ceased to be a subsidiary of the company.

-The Company has a material Subsidiary namely Infrastructure Logistic Systems Limited (formerly known as Stolt Rail Logistic Systems Ltd) and is engaged in business of Rail logistic and provides end to end bulk liquid storage and transportation facilities, and it has a business synergy with operations of GBL.
-GBL holds 86.52% stake in Infrastructure Logistic Systems Limited (ILSL).
+Infrastructure Logistic Systems Limited is engaged in business of Rail logistic and provides end to end bulk liquid storage and transportation facilities, and it has a business synergy with operations of GBL.
+GBL holds 86.52% stake in Infrastructure Logistic Systems Limited (ILSL) and is the material subsidiary of GBL.

 Associates

-Bluebrahma Clean Energy Solutions Private Limited is the associate company of GBL with holding of 26% equity investment, through its wholly owned subsidiary GBL Clean Energy Private Limited.
+Bluebrahma Clean Energy Solutions Private Limited is the associate company of GBL with holding of 26% equity investment, through its WOS-GBL Clean Energy Private Limited.

-There has been no change in the class and nature of the business of the Company, wholly owned subsidiary and its subsidiary/associate Companies.
+There has been no change in the class and nature of the business of the Company, WOS and its Subsidiary/ Associate Companies.

 Joint Venture

-GBC LPG Private Limited is a 50:50 Joint venture between GBL LPG Private Limited which is wholly owned subsidiary of Ganesh Benzoplast Limited (GBL) and BW confidence Enterprise Pvt Ltd. (BWC) an Indian Company for construction and operations of an LPG storage terminal at JNPA capable of handling very Large Gas Carrier(s).
+GBC LPG Private Limited is a Joint venture Company formed on November 22, 2023 by GBL LPG Private Limited which is a wholly owned subsidiary of Ganesh Benzoplast Limited (GBL) and BW confidence Enterprise Pvt Ltd. (BWC).

 7. State of Affairs

-The company has not accepted any deposits from the public within the meaning of Section 73 and 76 of the Companies Act, 2013 and Rules made thereunder during the year under review.
-As on March 31, 2024, there were no deposits lying unpaid or unclaimed.
+The Company has not accepted any deposits from the public within the meaning of Section 73 and 76 of the Companies Act, 2013 and Rules made thereunder during the year under review.
+As on March 31, 2025, there were no deposits lying unpaid or unclaimed.

 10. Share Capital

-The Company's Equity Shares are listed with the Bombay Stock Exchange (BSE Limited) and National Stock Exchange of India Limited (NSE) and the stipulated Listing Fees for the financial year 2024-25 have been paid to both the Stock Exchanges.
+The Company’s Equity Shares are listed on Bombay Stock Exchange (BSE Limited) and National Stock Exchange of India Limited (NSE) and the stipulated Listing Fees for the financial year 2025-26 have been paid to both the Stock Exchanges.

 15. Particulars of Loans, Guarantees or Investments